-Some persons had remarked that so much money had been collected

-[Shrimati T. Nallamuthu Rama-murti.] and it had been donated to a worthy cause.
+Some persons had remarked that so much money had been collected and it had been donated to a worthy cause.
 There is a proverb in Tamil, "Noi vitha kasu koraikkuma?"
 (The cash that had been obtained by the sale of a dog, will it begin to bark?)
 But we are not to apply such terms where moral considerations are paramount.
 I do not like it.
 Why should we pass legislation about drinking, about prohibition?
 It is because we wanted to raise the standard of performance of a society on the moral plane.
-And that argument holds good for all kinds of evils, lottery and betting and gambling, anything that makes one person want to secure an income without having actually worked for it, and as such I would not advise any kind of lottery to be allowed by Government however much the gain ultimately might be.
-We should also guarantee the means that serve the ends, and if the means are bad, I think we should give up the ends.
-I hope that is the kind of ideal we are living for, not only in internal politics but also in external affairs.
-We are asking other Governments to come into line with certain very high principles in life.
-Therefore our method ol approach to our way of life also should conform to that.
+And that argument holds good for all kinds of evils, lottery and betgambling, anything ting and makes one person want to secure an income without having actually worked for it, and as such I would not advise any kind of lottery to be allowed by Government however much the gain ultimately might be.
+We should also guarantee the means that serve the ends, and if the means are bad, I think we should give up the ends. hope that is the kind of ideal we are living for, not only in internal politics but also in external affairs. are asking other Governments to come into line with certain very high principles in life.
+Therefore our method of approach to our way of life also should conform to that.